J. T. Knott

-Joseph Thomas Knott Jr. (born April 16, 1926) is an American politician, farmer, businessman, and retired non-commissioned military officer.
+Joseph Thomas "J.T."
+Knott Jr. (born April 16, 1926) is an American politician, farmer, businessman, and retired non-commissioned military officer.
 He served in the 94th Infantry Division of the United States Army during World War II and was awarded the Purple Heart.
 A Democrat, Knott served as a member of the Wake County Board of Commissioners from 1970 to 1982.

 Early life and family

 Knott was born on April 16, 1926 outside of Zebulon in Wake County, North Carolina.
 His parents, Joseph Thomas Knott Sr. and Ethel Lenora Robertson Knott, owned a 100-acre farm where they grew tobacco, corn, and wheat.
 His father served as a member of the Wakelon High School Board.
 When Knott was a teenager, his family left Zebulon and moved to Knightdale, where they purchased a 400-acre farm along U.S. Highway 64 that was originally owned by his maternal grandparents, George Everette Robertson and Lenora Catherine Weathers Robertson.
 The family attended Knightdale Baptist Church.